-Dr. McKeough travelled to England to further his studies and received his M.R.C.S.
+Dr. McKeough travelled to England for 3 years to further his studies and received his M.R.C.S.
 He moved on to Edinburgh, Scotland for his L.R.C.P. credentials.
 For one year he was the House Surgeon in the Royal Free Hospital in London, England, before returning to Chatham in 1880.
 He joined Dr. Tecumseh K. Holmes in his medical practice.

 On the 12th of October, 1881, Dr. McKeough married Catherine Morris.
-She was born in Quebec on the 11th of March, 1857.
-She was the 5th of 9 children born to David Morris, the seigneur of Ste.
-Therese de Blainville and the former Mary Galloway Leney.
+Mrs. McKeough was born in Quebec on the 11th of March, 1857.
+She was the 5th of 10 children born to David Morris and the former Mary Galloway Leney.
 Mrs. McKeough’s father was a merchant in the village of Ste.
 Thérèse, Quebec and her siblings were; Helen Morris, Charlotte Morris (who died in infancy), Mary Morris, Amelia Campbell Morris, John Hackett Morris (who died of pneumonia at the age of 21), Margaret Morris (who died at the age of 17), David “William” Morris, Sarah Leney Morris and Lenora Morris.

 Dr. and Mrs. McKeough, had two daughters, Mary Blanche Franklin McKeough who was born on the 1st of December, 1884 and Bessie Honora McKeough who was born on the 11th of May, 1889.

 In the 1882 Town of Chatham Directory, Dr. McKeough’s residence was listed at the corner of Baldoon and Head Street.
-Dr. McKeough and Dr. Tecumseh K. Holmes are listed in the 1885, 1896 and 1900 Ontario Business Directories as being in practice together in Chatham.
+Dr. McKeough and Dr. Tecumseh K. Holmes were listed in the 1885, 1896 and 1900 Ontario Business Directories as being in practice together in Chatham.
 Their office was located at 165 King Street.
 Dr. McKeough enjoyed reading and playing Whist.
 He would occasionally travel and his favourite destinations were Switzerland, Italy and France.